mangecoeur/document-outline/README.md

 # Document Outline

 Displays a hierarchical, interactive outline tree view of your document.
 This is particularly useful for working on long form documents such as academic papers and theses.
+Supports Markdown and Latex documents.

 ![screenshot of document-outline](https://raw.githubusercontent.com/mangecoeur/document-outline/master/document-outline-screenshot.png)

 ## Usage

 Trigger using `document-outline:toggle` or enable `show by default` setting.
 Single click to jump to heading in document, double click to collapse sub-headings.

 ## Why?